-California has some of the highest workers’ compensation rates in the country, second only to New York.
+California has some of the highest workers’ compensation rates in the country.
 The state’s high cost of living translates to higher medical, legal and administrative costs.
-The state has also had a high frequency of permanent disability claims, which add significant cost to the workers’ compensation system.

 California Workers’ Compensation Rates

 First, let’s start by discussing workers’ compensation rates in California.
 As of 2020, California had an index rate of $2.16, the fourth-highest in the entire United States – and 150% of the median price in the U.S., which has a median index rate of $1.44.